Profile

 He is adept at marshalling large volumes of material quickly and effectively and is instructed both as sole junior and led junior in a range of such cases.

-Lyndon acts in a range of sanctions matters, including criminal breach of the sanctions regimes, applications for freezing and forfeiture of funds where the funds are said to be criminal property linked to sanctions breaches, and advice to corporates on compliance with the sanctions regimes.
+Lyndon acts in a range of sanctions matters, both criminal and civil.
+Recent instructions include the prosecution of breaches of the sanctions regimes (Russia, Belarus and terrorism), as well as applications for freezing and forfeiture of funds where the funds are said to be criminal property linked to sanctions breaches.
+Lyndon has also advised a range of corporates in relation to compliance matters, self reporting and civil penalties within the context of the sanctions regimes.

 Lyndon sits on the Football Association’s General Appeals Panel in relation to misconduct and regulatory matters arising from a variety of different leagues and levels of football.